henriqueberalde/GiveMyBonus/README.md

 # TODO
 - [ ] Translate README to english
-- [ ] Make a simple console app that get all input data from the correct format
+- [ ] Make a simple console app that gets all input data from the correct format
-- [ ] Simulate some calculation just to organizre the out put (explanation of the calculations)
+- [ ] Simulate some calculation just to organizre the output (explanation of the calculations)

 # Inicial Notes
 ### Input data